rivm-syso/pfasPBK/README.md

-# Introduction
+# PFAS PBK model

-This repository contains the source code of a PFAS PBK model implementation based on the PFOA and PFOS PBK models by [Loccisano et al.](https://www.sciencedirect.com/science/article/abs/pii/S0273230010002242?via%3Dihub]) and subsequently modified by [Westerhout et al.](https://doi.org/10.1093/toxsci/kfae006).
+This repository contains the source code of a PFAS PBK model implementation based on the PFOA and PFOS PBK model by [Loccisano et al.](https://www.sciencedirect.com/science/article/abs/pii/S0273230010002242?via%3Dihub]) and the subsequently modified version thereof by [Westerhout et al.](https://doi.org/10.1093/toxsci/kfae006).
 The model is implemented in Antimony and available as a FAIR PBK annotated SBML.

 # Model implementation